-Omnichannel marketing is a core element when it comes to the way a customer experiences your brand.
+Omnichannel marketing is a core element of how a customer experiences your brand.
 Especially in our day and age, where the pandemic changed the digital field as we know it.

 When these elements work harmoniously, brands can provide a seamless experience that will take the customer from point A to point B and, eventually, a purchase with little to no friction.